bshmueli/SPIRS/README.md

     `python3 fetch-tweets.py`

-The script will fetch the texts and create two new files, one for sarcastic and the other for non-sarcastic tweets.
+The script will fetch the texts and create two new files, one for sarcastic and the other for non-sarcastic tweets:

+  * `SPIRS-sarcastic.csv`
+  * `SPIRS-non-sarcastic.csv`

 ## Citation